The remnants of the 2008 financial crisis left a multigenerational scar on our collective psyche. The salve is innovation.

 Fintech has flipped banking fee structure on its head.
 Gone are the days of required account minimums for checking, savings, and investment accounts.
 Today, everyone can invest, even with their spare change.

 Don’t like your financial institution?
 Don’t worry.
 At least a handful of start-ups are competing for your business.
-Just ask the people who are using Acorns, Stash, and Betterment.
+Just ask the people who are using Robo-advisors.

 But traditional institutions are still struggling to meaningfully meet their customers' expectations.
 It’s no surprise that in the 11 years since the 2008 financial crisis, customer satisfaction with banking has further declined, according to a J.D.
 Power survey.